 Robert John Pearce Anstey, a member of the Bradninch Ansteys, was born in Thorverton in 1892 to parents Henry Thomas Stone Anstey and Harriet Hannah Pearce.
 He was younger brother to fellow Anstey Heroes Sydney Robert Henry Anstey and Bertie Stone Anstey.

 Robert grew up in Thorverton and later Topsham after his father died in 1897, living at Fore Street, Topsham in the 1901 Census.
-In 1912 Robert became a postman in Newton Abbot then a year later in 1913 he married Daisy Willcocks in Bickington.
-The ‘Western Times‘ on 17 April 1913 reported “A pretty wedding was solemnised at St Mary’s Church, Bickington on Saturday last between Miss Daisy Willcocks, daughter of Mr and Mrs J. Willcocks of the Post Office, Bickington, and Mr R. J. P. Anstey, youngest son of the late Mr and Mrs H. Anstey of Topsham.
+We cannot locate him in the 1911 Census but in 1912 he became a postman in Newton Abbot.
+A year later in 1913 he married Daisy Willcocks in Bickington – the ‘Western Times‘ on 17 April 1913 reported “A pretty wedding was solemnised at St Mary’s Church, Bickington on Saturday last between Miss Daisy Willcocks, daughter of Mr and Mrs J. Willcocks of the Post Office, Bickington, and Mr R. J. P. Anstey, youngest son of the late Mr and Mrs H. Anstey of Topsham.
 The bride wore a charming dress of cream cloth with hat to match, trimmed with orange blossom.
 Mr Willcocks, father of the bride, gave her away…“

 Robert signed up for active service right at the outset of World War One, in July 1914 with the Royal Army Medical Corps (Service Number: 2220).
 Even though we cannot locate any of his Service Records, we can get a very good idea of his war story from newspaper reports in which he is mentioned, including a letter he wrote to his wife from the front line.